A Complete Guide to Freight Claims

 • Inspection report or waiver of inspection by the carrier

-• Temperature, quality control reports
+• Temperature or quality control reports

 • Weight certificates

-Step 4: Know the carrier’s maximum liability limit.
+4. Know the carrier’s maximum liability limit

-Carriers are required by law to acknowledge claims within 30 days of receipt, and proceed to investigate the claim “promptly.”
-While no definition of “prompt” is explicitly provided, federal regulations go on to state carriers must pay, decline or offer a settlement in writing within 120 days.
+Carriers are required by law to acknowledge claims within 30 days of receipt, and proceed to investigate the claim promptly.

 Freight Claim Example